williamgrosset/fokus/README.md

 2. Run `nvm install` to use the required Node version.
 3. Run `npm install` to install the required dependencies.
 4. Create the build directory: `mkdir build`.
-5. Create a branch: `git checkout -b initials-feature-name`.
+5. Create a branch: `git checkout -b feature-name`.
 6. Complete any necessary changes or features.
 For bundling with watchify: `npm run watch`.
 7. Make sure the linting/tests **all pass** by running `npm test`.
 8. Submit a [pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/).